There Are Many Ways to Skin a Cat

 I’m not in any one dietary camp.

-I can see benefits and drawbacks of being vegetarian or vegan, following keto or carnivore, and everything in between.
+I can see pros and cons of being vegetarian or vegan, following keto or carnivore, and everything in between.
 These aren’t necessarily approaches I encourage, but I also wouldn’t deter someone from trying them if they felt it was right for them.

 Intuitive Eating